Octopus AIM VCTs – capturing the growth potential of AIM along with all the tax incentives of a VCT

 Although many VCTs focus on ‘early stage’ smaller companies, the Octopus AIM VCTs feature a large number of established, maturing AIM-listed companies.
 Many of the companies in both Octopus AIM VCTs have been listed on AIM for several years, and the majority of Octopus AIM VCT portfolio holdings are already delivering sales growth and generating profits*.

-Octopus AIM VCT is now closed for investment.
-Octopus AIM 2 VCT is still open.
+Octopus AIM VCTs are now closed for investment.

 This advertisement is issued by Octopus Investments Ltd and is not a prospectus.
 Any decision to invest under the offer should be made solely on the basis of the information contained in the Prospectus and application forms which can be downloaded from the document library.